anandu06dev/ng4StarterKit/README.md

 ## Layered Architecture

-Our layered architecture consists at least of the following conceptual layers:
+Our layered architecture consists of the following conceptual layers:

 **» Horizontal cut**<br/> Cutting the application into layers...